-Doug has also been invited by MSHA, ISEE, Fire Marshalls Association, NSSGA, and commercial explosive companies to lecture blasters, engineers, and regulators on fundamental seismology, proper field practices for seismograph use, the effects of ground vibration and air overpressure on structures, and vibration control through blast design.
+Doug has been invited by MSHA, ISEE, Fire Marshalls Association, NSSGA, West Virginia DEP, Ohio DNR, New York Department of Labor, and commercial explosive companies to lecture blasters, engineers, and regulators on fundamental seismology, proper field practices for seismograph use, the effects of ground vibration and air overpressure on structures, and vibration control through blast design.
 He is also a member of the International Society of Explosive Engineers – Standards Committee.
 One of the tasks of this committee is to develop and update uniform and technically appropriate standards for blasting seismographs.

 Some examples of hallmark projects that Mr. Rudenko has managed include:

 - Determining appropriate vibration criteria for frescos in the U.S. Capitol building utilizing ultra-sonic measurements and frequency response function techniques

 - Developing vibration criteria and implementing a monitoring plan for the historic lobby in the Alfred E. Smith Building such that demolition activity that included jack hammering of the upper floors in the structure could safely be completed